daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 # Introduction
 I need an introduction...

-# Unknowness
+# My approach (i need a section title)
+## Tacit knowledge in elicitation interviews
 Requirements elicitation is the process of finding and formulation requirements, and this process has many barriers due to stakeholders are not able to express their needs, explain what they do and why, conflicting demands, or new demands once other are met[@lauesen2001softwarereq], just to mention some examples.
 Many analyst consider interviews the most important elicitation technique, and usually elicitation process starts with interviewing the stakeholders.
-Interviews allow analysts to check their understanding about the problem domain inmediately and ask for clarifications.
+Interviews allow analysts to check their understanding about the problem domain immediately and ask for clarifications.
 Moreover, this technique is versatile in the sense of it is possible that new and unexpected issues come up and they can be attacked at that moment.

 However, elicit tacit knowledge in interviews is still a hard task to do.